orbisgis/lczexplore/docs/articles/joss/paper.md

 Figure 1 describes the general workflow of the package.

 Main functions are presented in plain lines, the dashed boxes and arrows represent optional steps.
-These functions are presented in next section.
+These functions are presented in detail in the next section, and they allow the following steps of exploration.

-1. The LCZ classifications (or any other qualitative variable) are imported from a file (geojson or shapefile format)
+1. The LCZ classifications (or any other qualitative variables) are imported from a file (geojson or shapefile format)
 2. Each LCZ classification can then be visualized
 3. Some LCZ levels may be grouped in broader categories
-3. The two LCZ classifications (or qualitative variable maps) are then compared :
+4. A pair of LCZ classifications (or qualitative variable maps) can then be compared :
-    -  A map of agreement/disagreement is produced
+    -  a map of agreement/disagreement is produced,
-    -  The general agreement and a pseudo-kappa indicator of agreement are computed.
+    -  the general agreement and a pseudo-kappa indicator of agreement are computed,
-    -  The summed surface of each LCZ type is computed for each classification
+    -  the summed surface of each LCZ type is computed for each classification,
-    -  A confusion matrix shows how the levels of one LCZ classification break up into the levels of the other.
+    -  a confusion matrix shows how the levels of one LCZ classification break up into the levels of the other
 5. Influence of the level of confidence on the agreement between classifications is performed (sensitivity analysis)

-All the steps of the analysis (except the production of the LCZ classification themselves) can be easily automated, for instance on several cities at a time.
+All the steps of the analysis can be easily automated in R, for instance on several cities at a time.

 ## Description of the main functions